 Who We Are

 We serve families in Haliburton County with children from birth to 18.
-We provide support to caregivers who would like help with: understanding their children; dealing with their children’s behaviours; developing a better relationship with their children; routine and structure, and practical matters that make it difficult to parent well.
+We provide support to caregivers who would like help with understanding their children; dealing with challenging behaviours; developing a better relationship with their children; routine and structure, and practical matters that make parenting difficult.

 We can meet with caregivers as frequently as possible to work toward goals.
-We are currently connecting with families by phone and video calls due to Covid-19 we can meet parents in their home or at one of our offices in Haliburton or Minden, or in another mutually agreed upon space.
+We can meet caregivers in their home, at one of our offices in Haliburton or Minden, or in another mutually agreed upon space.
 This is a free and voluntary program in which families can withdraw from at any time.

 We Can Help Families By:

 - Understanding their parenting style and how it fits their child

-- Coaching them in their parenting skills (i.e. bedtime, morning time, meal time etc.)
+- Coaching them in their parenting skills (i.e., morning and bedtime routines, mealtime, challenging behaviours etc.)

 - Supporting in times of crisis

-- Organizing or accompanying them to meetings with other professionals
+- Organizing and/or accompanying families to meetings with other professionals

 - Collaborate with caregivers to develop strength-based goals to meet the needs of the child and family

 - Enhancing the knowledge, skills, and confidence of caregivers

 Assistance Provided by Family Support

-- Family support Workers assist parents in securing any additional help their families may be eligible for
+- Family support Workers help caregivers in securing additional funding or supports for their families that they may be eligible for

 - We provide support for parents who have children with special needs